+3.4.1.
 Current management measures:

-In spite of a relatively small production of reared Atlantic salmon, the Icelandic authorities have been active in introdcuing new laws and regulations relating to aquaculture and thereby implementing NASCO resolutions and guidelines.
-The provisions relating to salmonid aquaculture were revised in 2001 and are currently being assembled in a specific Act.
-The most important regulations with respect to salmon farming are the following:
+In spite of a relatively small production of reared Atlantic salmon, the Icelandic authorities have been active in introducing new laws and regulations relating to aquaculture and thereby implementing NASCO resolutions and guidelines.
+The provisions relating to salmonid aquaculture were revised in 2001 and in 2006 a new "Act on Salmonid Farming" was passed by parliament (no. 57/2006) The most important regulations and actions with respect to salmon farming are the following:

-- a) Regulatory measure (no. 460/2004) prohibiting the rearing of salmonids of reared origin in seacages in fjords and bays close to major salmon rivers.
+a) Regulatory measure (no. 460/2004) prohibiting the rearing of salmonids of reared origin in sea-cages in fjords and bays close to major salmon rivers.
 This ban, which is set in the light of the "Precautionary Approach", replaces a regulation set in 2001 (nr.
 226/2001), which prohibited rearing of fertile salmon in these same areas.
 An English translation of the regulations is attached in Appendix 1.
 With this regulation in force no farming of salmonids (fam.
 Salmonidae), i.e. salmon, brown trout, char or rainbow trout or related species can be carried out in sea-cages in the designated areas.
-The setting of this regulation limits farming of salmonids in sea-cages in Iceland to limited north coast areas in addition to the Western and Eastern fjords. - b) Regulatory measure (no. 1011/2003) regarding equipment and internal inspection on Icelandic Fish Farms" which took effect in December 2003.
-An English abstract is presented in Appendix 2.
+The setting of this regulation limits farming of salmonids in sea-cages in Iceland to limited north coast areas in addition to the Western and Eastern fjords.

+- b) Regulatory measure (no. 1011/2003) regarding equipment and internal inspection on Icelandic Fish Farms", which took effect in December 2003.
+An English abstract is presented in Appendix 2. - c) According to provisions in operational license marine fish farms are required to tag 10 % of smolts placed in sea cages.

-5. Introductions, transfers and transgenics
+3. 5.
+Introductions, transfers and transgenics

-Iceland has operated national legislation specifically designed for the control of fish diseases for over fifty years.
+Iceland has operated a national legislation specifically designed for the control of fish diseases for over fifty years.
 The rapid expansion of aquaculture in most countries during the last decades has brought a changing pattern of fish disease and a corresponding increase in the risk of disease importation and spread.
 The Competent Authorities in Iceland responded to these changing risks by bringing in The Salmon, Trout and Char Fishing Act in 1970, the law about the Veterinary Officer for Fish Diseases in 1985, the law about the Official Fish Disease Laboratory in 1986, the regulation concerning Measures to Prevent and Control Diseases in Fish and Health Inspection of Fish Farms in 1986 and the regulation on Transport and Release of Salmonids and Protection against Diseases and Genetic Mixing of Salmon Stocks in 1988.
-Together, these pieces of legislation, including recent amendments, provide Iceland with a comprehensive set of rules to protect its fish farming industry and wild fish stocks from the introduction and spread of diseases from other countries.
+In 2006 a new "Act on Prevention of Fish Diseases" was introduced (nr.
+60/2006).
+Together, these pieces of legislation, including recent amendments, have provided Iceland with a comprehensive set of rules to protect its fish farming industry and wild fish stocks from the introduction and spread of diseases from other countries.

 However, the changing nature of European politics, and the general trend towards liberalisation of trade throughout the world, has meant that many of these long standing national strongholds are being challenged.
-New international rules, established by such organisations as the EU, OIE and WTO, are intended not only to encourage international trade in live fish and their products, but should also provide an adequate level of protection against the introduction of diseases into individual countries (or defined zones) from elsewhere via such trade.
+New international rules, established by such organisations as the EU, OIE and WTO, are intended not only to encourage international trade in live fish and their products, but are also supposed to provide an adequate level of protection against the introduction of diseases into individual countries (or defined zones) from elsewhere via such trade.
 Since importation is usually restricted from a high risk zone to a low risk one, it must be assumed that Iceland, which is relatively disease free with respect to the most pathogenic fish diseases e.g. of viral origin should be adequately protected.